MichaelHabib04/ME-405-Repo/docs/multitasking.rst

    :align: center
    :width: 40%

-The battery_read task periodically samples the battery voltage using the ADC (BAT_READ), converts the raw reading to actual pack voltage using the voltage divider ratio, and publishes it to a shared variable.
+The battery_read task periodically samples the battery voltage using ADC (BAT_READ), converts the raw reading to actual pack voltage using the voltage divider ratio, and publishes it to a shared variable.
 It also updates each motor controller with the current battery level and asserts a low-battery flag